-Hanging Rock, a large sandstone object hanging out from a cliff, is one of the most iconic landmarks in the greater Blue Mountains region.
+Hanging Rock, a large sandstone object hanging out from a cliff, is one of the most iconic lookouts and landmarks in the greater Blue Mountains region.

 It is situated a few moments away from the Baltzer Lookout, which offers eye-dropping views of the Grose Valley and surrounding escarpments.